Class Subspace :: sus :: option :: Option

 The function will panic without a message if the option's state is

-currently None
+currently None.

 Implementation Notes

-Implementation note: We only allow calling this on an rvalue Option
+Implementation note: We only allow calling this on an rvalue Option if

 the contained value is a reference, otherwise we are returning a reference